 Tab Field Description Project Information Project Description Enter project description, explaining what this project is.
 Beginning with the FY 2024 - FY 2028 CIP, there is not a standalone field for historic preservation narrative.
 Please include in the project description the historic preservation considerations specific to this project and the plan to coordinate with the appropriate stakeholders throughout the project duration.
 Project Information Project Justification Enter project justification, explaining why this project is important.
 This narrative should answer the question "What are the costs (financial and otherwise) of not moving forward with this project?"
 Beginning with the FY 2024 - FY 2028 CIP, there is not a standalone field for safety/code narrative.
 Please include in the justification any predictable risks to health or life safety, building code deficiencies, or other compliance issues that the project would remedy.
-Project Contact Enter the contact information for who is the best person to Information Information contact with questions about this project.

-Tab Field Description (Name, Phone, Address, E-mail) Project Information Active Flag Flag to identify active projects that you intend to publish in reports.
+Project Information Contact Information (Name, Phone, Address, E-mail) Enter the contact information for who is the best person to contact with questions about this project.
+Project Information Active Flag Flag to identify active projects that you intend to publish in reports.
 Since agency staff and analysts do not have the ability to delete projects, de-selecting this checkbox is the appropriate way to remove a project from your submission.

-Project Information IT Project Flag Select if project is an IT project.
+Tab Field Description Project Information IT Project Flag Select if project is an IT project.
 This would be if the project is largely an information technology investment and can include hardware or software components.
 Project Information DCAMM Affiliated Flag Select if project is affiliated with DCAMM.
 This would be any project by an executive branch state agency that involves vertical construction or commercial real estate.
 Project Information Building Census For buildings, indicate the number of full-time equivalents employed at the time of submission, contractors located within the building, and the number of customers served each year from your location.
 Project Information ARPA Flag Select if project is ARPA-funded.
-See above notes on Page 11 for more guidance.
+Agencies should not request new ARPA funding in the FY 2026 - FY 2030 Capital Budget Submission.